Curriculum & Method

 What Charlotte Mason really is, whether it's Christian, the best CM curricula (Ambleside, Simply CM, My Father's World, Heart of Dakota), and how Arizona ESA funds apply.

-- Christian Homeschool Science Curriculum: The Complete 2026 Guide
+- Best Christian Homeschool Science Curriculum: The Complete 2026 Guide

-The best Christian homeschool science curricula compared: Apologia, Master Books, Berean Builders, Abeka, BJU, TGATB, and Novare — young-earth vs old-earth, rigor, and Arizona ESA coverage.
+The best Christian homeschool science curricula compared for 2026: Apologia, Master Books, Berean Builders, Abeka, BJU, TGATB, and Novare — young-earth vs old-earth, rigor, and Arizona ESA coverage.

 This guide is general information, not legal, tax, or financial advice.
 Confirm current rules with the Arizona Department of Education before acting.